georgiaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 • A marriage entered forcibly, fraudulently, or under duress

-• Wife pregnant for another man (if unknown)
+• Wife is pregnant for another man (if unknown)

 • Adultery